pingcap/tidb-operator/en/backup-restore-overview.md

 This section introduces the fields in the `Restore` CR.

 * `.spec.metadata.namespace`: The namespace where the `Restore` CR is located.
+* `.spec.toolImage`：The tools image used by `Restore`.
+    - When using BR for restoring, you can specify the BR version in this field.
+For example,`spec.toolImage: pingcap/br:v5.0.1`.
+If not specified, `pingcap/br:${tikv_version}` is used for restoring by default.
+    - When using Lightning for restoring, you can specify the Lightning version in this field.
+For example, `spec.toolImage: pingcap/lightning:v5.0.1`.
+If not specified, the Lightning version specified in `TOOLKIT_VERSION` of the [Backup Manager Dockerfile](https://github.com/pingcap/tidb-operator/blob/master/images/tidb-backup-manager/Dockerfile) is used for restoring by default.
+    - TiDB Operator supports this configuration starting from v1.1.9.
 * `.spec.to.host`: The address of the TiDB cluster to be restored.
 * `.spec.to.port`: The port of the TiDB cluster to be restored.
 * `.spec.to.user`: The accessing user of the TiDB cluster to be restored.